 "In fact, when I tell people, one of the first things they ask is, 'Are you on the list?
 Did you get on the list?'
 And when I tell them yea, I've been waiting this long, they ask 'Why is it taking so long?' said Mendoza.

 The disparity involves the way the government allocates kidneys to patients.
 More than a decade ago, the federal government divided Texas into three organ donor service areas.
 The region that includes Austin is called the Texas Organ Sharing Alliance.
 It also includes San Antonio and extends all the way to the gulf.

-All three regions are supposed to have similar waiting times, but research reviewed by the KVUE Defenders show that;s not the case.
+All three regions are supposed to have similar waiting times, but according to reports from the Scientific Registry of Transplant Recipients that's not the case.
 Here's why: 46 percent of kidney patients in the Houston and Fort Worth-based region get a kidney within three years.
 In the Dallas-based region, it's 38 percent.
 In and around Austin, only 13 percent get a kidney within three years of being put on the waiting list.

 "The clinical consequences are truly, and very reasonably defined, is characterized as a health disparity," contends Dr. Richard Lewis, the kidney transplant director for St. David's hospital.

 Dr. Lewis points out the map indirectly impacts Hispanic patients the most.
 That's because nearly 50 percent of all patients on the state's kidney waiting list are Hispanic.
 The majority of them live in Texas Organ Sharing Alliance, the region that includes Austin and San Antonio, where patients wait the longest for kidneys.

 "Substantially is an understatement.
 Vastly longer," said Dr. Lewis.
 Mendoza isn't happy, "I mean, I was disgusted to be honest with you.
 I was upset.
 It was very disheartening,"